bcaffo/ds4ph-bme/assignments/assignment6.md

 Repeat these questions in an colab notebook using python

-* Consider the `shhs` datset distributed over slack.
+* Consider the `shhs.txt` datset distributed over slack.
 Use linear regression with `bmi` to predict `log(rdi4p + 1)`.
 Report the coefficients and a scatterplot with the fitted line.
 * Using your formula from the previous question, predict `rdi4p` for a person with a `bmi = 30`.